otorain/aegis_support/README.md

 ## Usage

 ### AegisSupport::SecureNumber
-A module with `has_secure_number` method for generate unique numbers，
+A module with `has_secure_number` method for generate unique numbers

 ```ruby
 # Schema: Order(order_no:string)